giftedloser/giftedloser/README.md

 ## 💼 What I Do

-**🎯 Current Focus:** Network Engineer transitioning to full-stack development
-**📍 Location:** Denver, CO
+**🎯 Current Focus: Network Engineer expanding into full-stack development **📍 Location:** Denver, CO
 **🔥 Mission:** Creating beautiful, functional tools that solve real IT problems